-The Child Safety Champion (Principal of Junior School) must ensure parents and carers are notified unless advised otherwise by DFFH Child Protection or Victoria Police, or there are other safety and wellbeing concerns in relation to informing parents/carers.
+The Child Safety Champion (Junior School Principal) must ensure parents and carers are notified unless advised otherwise by DFFH Child Protection or Victoria Police, or there are other safety and wellbeing concerns in relation to informing parents/carers.

-Principals may contact the Department of Education and Training Legal Division for advice on notifying parents and carers, and where relevant, the wider school community.
+Principals may contact the Department of Education Legal Division for advice on notifying parents and carers, and where relevant, the wider school community.